fgl27/SmartTwitchTV/README.md

 smarttv-twitch
 ==============

-This is an application for Samsung SmartTV's designed to watch Twitch.tv broadcasts, A official Twitch.TV app is not availably for most TV, that is way this project exist.
+This is an application for Samsung SmartTV's designed to watch Twitch.tv broadcasts, A official Twitch.TV app is not available for most TV, that is way this project exist.

-The application is tested and fully support 4k and 1080p Samsung TV released on 2016 and up, if yours Smart Hub menu is different from the one below yours TV is probably not supported as it doesn't run Tizen version supported by the application.
+The application is tested and fully support 4k and 1080p Samsung TV released on 2016 and up, if yours Smart Hub menu is different from the one bellow yours TV is probably not supported as it doesn't run Tizen version supported by the application.
 ![Live](https://bhb27.github.io/smarttv-twitch/screenshot/smarthub.jpeg)

 Full support for all 2015 TV is under work, but there is a know bug from some TV FW running Tizen 2.3 that prevent the app from work, Samsung is revising the problems, but as I don't have a 2015 TV model I can't test, if you wanna this app to support yours TV post that you wanna to help on the open issue [**2015 TV model running Tizen 2.3, can't play bug [Testers needed]**](https://github.com/bhb27/smarttv-twitch/issues/12)